Become a shark conservation volunteer with The Great Projects, and come face to face with the ocean's most feared and revered predator.

 It's really important to note that for every human killed by a shark (on which the average figure is 12 per annum); around 8.5 million sharks are killed in the same time span.
 Shockingly, it is estimated that 100 million sharks are killed every year – victims of the shark fin trade, long line fishing nets, shark protection nets and trophy hunting.

 Shark numbers are decreasing, and with numbers already being so low this has the potential to tip the scales, and they could soon become officially endangered.
 Due to the vastness of the world’s oceans, it is difficult to get a firm grasp on shark numbers, but what we do know is that unless a change is made and it is made soon, numbers will continue to fall until the point where a reverse is simply impossible.
-We need to act now to ensure these beasts are still here for generations to come.
+We need to act now to ensure these beasts are still here for generations to come, and working with sharks is just one way to help.

 You will not be surprised to hear that the biggest threat to the shark population is man, and some of the most prominent issues they are facing are: